 A good online booking system will allow you to define your service, the value of transactions, departure and destination cities/countries, tour buses, meeting points, additional information, etc.

 Reporting is a key part of any business and is an important feature to look for in an online booking system.
-An in-depth report will enable you to have a better view of your reservations, policies and increase your level of control in tweaking and adjusting policies and other features.
+An in-depth report will enable you to have a better view of your reservations and increase your level of control in tweaking and adjusting policies and other features.

 8. How Will Your Internal Processes Change?